CampagneLaboratory/variationanalysis/README.md

-#This readme demonstrates the steps used to train and test a variation model
+#This readme demonstrates the steps used to train, test, and use a variation model

 #Step 1: create a working directory and download the jars and data.
 mkdir ~/variations
 cd ~/variations